 As we love mobile apps here at Mooncascade, Flutter was definitely something to get excited about.
 But that wasn’t the only reason software development vendors were attending the event.
 MWC also provides big opportunities: with so many tech giants making announcements, and an attendance of over 100,000 exhibitors and guests, it’s a great environment for connecting with businesses who might be interested in outsourcing software development and building exciting partnerships worldwide.

 Outsourcing software development to Estonia: why do it?

 At MWC 2019, Mooncascade was part of the Enterprise Estonia pavilion.
-We Estonians like to think our e-government and IT sector are world famous.
-But the truth is that a telecom operator from Togo who visited our booth knew nothing about our tiny country’s impressive record in innovation, although they were considering offshoring their software development to Eastern Europe.
+Estonians like to think our e-government and IT sector are world famous.
+But the truth is that a telecom operator from Togo who visited our booth knew nothing about our country’s impressive record in innovation, although they were considering outsourcing software development to Eastern Europe.
 As you may know, Estonia’s prices are on the high end for the region, with Ukraine and Belarus offering hourly wages almost twice as low as ours.
 So the question was: why Estonia?